Because knowing that would make us go on a trip to lake Baikal earlier.

 One of the best ways to experience natural beauty of lake Baikal is to go on a hike there.
 While it is as beautiful as by, for example, the Mediterranean sea, you need way less money to go on a hike at lake Baikal.
 Because here you can camp for free everywhere.

 Drinking water is always available from the lake.
 Food in Russia is cheap.
 And if it’s Olkhon island, where you are heading, you don’t necessary need to carry a lot of food with you.
-Because you can always count on its main town Kuzhir, where you can resupply.
+Because you can always count on the island’s main town Kuzhir, where you can resupply.